Urbanization

 Will we ever reach a consensus on urban population?

 While there are clear differences in estimates at the global level, the overall trend in urbanization at national levels (regardless of their definition) is still important.
-It's vital for India, for example, to know that since 1990, its urban population has more than doubled.
+It's vital for India, for example, to know that since 1990, its urban population has almost doubled.
 The rate of this change is important for its evaluation of progress, demographic change, and national planning.
 The lack of consensus on figures at the global level therefore shouldn't overshadow what they represent at national levels.

 Urban slum populations